Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/userinterface.rst

 genome annotation (GFF).
 In addition, for each replicate a tab is displayed within the respective genome/condition tab, where the RNA-seq wiggle files of the replicate can be entered.
-If only fastq files are available instead of wiggle files, it is recommended to use the READemption pipeline (see section :ref:`reademption` to generate them).
+If only fastq files are available instead of wiggle files, it is recommended to use the READemption pipeline (see section :doc:`reademption` to generate them).

 **Message Area** In the message area (Figure 4D) information about a running prediction process is displayed.
 Thus, it can be easily determined in which step a running prediction